solankidhvani/OntarioCancerTrends/README.md

   Contains summarized project deliverables and findings as formal reports for stakeholders (usually in PDF).

 - **notebooks/**:
   Jupyter notebooks supporting exploratory data analysis, intermediate experiments, data visualization, and results presentation.
-Notebooks here may be in-development, contain draft analyses, or serve as prototyping groundwork before consolidation into the main model notebook.
+Notebooks here may be in-development, contain draft analyses, or s[...]

 - **scripts/**:
   (If present and populated) Utility or helper scripts for repeatable data processing, batch running, or transformations outside notebooks.